 Key Club encourages volunteering and fundraising for partners March of Dimes, UNICEF and the Children’s Miracle Network.
 Key Club members are currently raising funds for The Eliminate Project, a joint effort of the Kiwanis family and UNICEF to eliminate maternal and neonatal tetanus from the face of the Earth.

 Washington High School Key Club

-This 2018-19 school year started out with a bang.
-The Key Club painted the ceiling tiles at Jefferson County Community Ministries for the annual United Way Day of Caring on September 11th, helping bring some joy to those who may be at the lowest points in their lives.
+Some other projects that the Key Club has been involved with, included painting the ceiling tiles at Jefferson County Community Ministries for the annual United Way Day of Caring in 2018, helping bring some joy to those who may be at the lowest points in their lives.
 They also hosted the Thirst Project at their school to spread awareness about the lack of clean water in impoverished countries.
-The Thirst Project will be one of the Key Club’s major initiatives this year and in coming years.
-You’ll see us around town at the Walk to End Alzheimer’s, fall window painting downtown, at their annual Fall Festival and Fright Night, at the Holiday Craft Fair & Vendor Show, and many more community events.
+The Thirst Project will be one of the Key Club’s major initiatives in coming years.
+For the Day of Caring in 2019, Key Clubbers helped with yard work and washing vehicles at the local Animal Welfare Society.
+They raised funds for UNICEF during a “miracle minute” at the homecoming football game and will be collecting teddy bears for hospitalized children with a “Teddy Bear Toss” at one of the WHS basketball games.
+We’ll be helping with the Wreaths Across America project and performing in the local Christmas parade as well.
+You’re sure to see Key Clubbers helping out wherever they are needed in the community.
 If you see us, say hello!

 Key Clubbers learn so many skills and values as members of their club.
 They learn to lead, and to follow.
 They discover all about their community and how easy and wonderful it is to help create and maintain a wonderful place to live through community service.
 We welcome anyone who would like to be a part of the Washington High School Key Club.